Trebacz/Glasshousestore/wp-content/plugins/fast-velocity-minify/readme.txt

 *	Support for multisite installations
 *	Support for gzip_static on Nginx
 *	Support for the CDN Enabler plugin
-*	Auto purging of cache files on W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, SG Optimizer and Godaddy Managed WordPress Hosting (read the FAQs)
+*	Auto purging of cache files on W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, SG Optimizer, Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
 *	Support for preconnect and preload headers
 *	and some more...